jwdotpark/2021_fall/practical_ds_a/2021_Fall_SE02_DS&A_Jongwoo_Park.md

 }
 ```

-- First, pick up the second element in the array.
+- First, pick up the second element in the array.q
 - Compares the picked up element with the left one and swap it if it's needed.
 - Go to next element and if it's in wrong order(or smaller), swap it with the left one.
 - Repeat until the array is sorted.